 The flow is slowed dramatically so that solids and bacteria can settle.
-Most of the settled bacteria are pumped back to the First Anoxic or Aeration Basins (Step 3 and 4) to consume pollutants.
-The remaining solids are sent to Solids Handling (Step 10).
+Most of the settled bacteria are pumped back to the BNR basins (Step 3).
+The remaining solids are sent to Solids Handling (Step 8).
 The treated flow continues on to Ultraviolet Disinfection.